near/docs/docs/development/near-cli.md

 ![near wallet confirm](../assets/near-login-confirm.png)

-___
+---

 ### Key location

->Once complete, you will now have your Access Key stored locally in a hidden directory called `.near-credentials`
+> Once complete, you will now have your Access Key stored locally in a hidden directory called `.near-credentials`

 - This directory is located at the root of your `HOME` directory:

   - `~/.near-credentials` _(MAC / Linux)_
   - `C:\Users\YOUR_ACCOUNT\.near-credentials` _(Windows)_

 - Inside `.near-credentials`, access keys are organized in network subdirectories:
   - `default` _for `testnet`_
   - `betanet`
   - `mainnet`